-2019 compared to 2018 The Water Utility's total net position, which represents the difference between the Water Utility's total assets and deferred outflows of resources less total liabilities and deferred inflows of resources, totaled \$302,701, a decrease of \$2,377 (0.8%).
+2018 compared to 2017 The Water Utility's total net position, which represents the difference between the Water Utility's total assets and deferred outflows of resources less total liabilities and deferred inflows of resources, totaled \$305,078, a decrease of \$340 (0.1%).

-- The largest portion of the Water Utility's total net position, which is its investment in capital assets of \$292,394 (96.6%), had an increase of \$832 from prior year.
+- The largest portion of the Water Utility's total net position, which is its investment in capital assets of \$291,562 (95.6%), had an increase of \$20,475 from prior year.
 Investment in capital assets reflects the Water Utility's investment in treatment, pumping, source of supply, transmission and distribution facilities, less any related outstanding debt used to acquire these assets.
-Additional capital asset information can be found in the "Capital Assets and Debt Administration" section. - The restricted portion of net position totaled \$8,949 (3%), reflecting an increase of \$782 primarily due to an increase in restricted debt service reserve related to the 2019A Water Revenue Refunding Bonds issue.
-Restricted net position is subject to external restrictions on its use and is reserved for items such as debt repayment and funds collected for Water Conservation Programs. - The unrestricted portion of net position totaled \$1,358 (0.4%), a decrease of \$3,991 from prior year, primarily attributable to a decrease in cash provided by operating activities, offset by use of bond proceeds to fund capital projects.
+Additional capital asset information can be found in the "Capital Assets and Debt Administration" section. - The restricted portion of net position totaled \$8,167 (2.7%), reflecting a slight increase from prior year.
+Restricted net position is subject to external restrictions on its use and is reserved for items such as debt repayment and funds collected for Water Conservation Programs. - The unrestricted portion of net position totaled \$5,349 (1.7%), a decrease of \$20,903 (79.6%) from prior year, primarily attributable to the use of unrestricted cash and cash equivalent to fund capital projects.
 Unrestricted net position may be used to meet the Water Utility's ongoing operational needs and obligations to customers and creditors.

-2018 compared to 2017 Total net position decreased by \$340 (0.1%) to \$305,078.
-The decrease was primarily due to a decrease of \$20,903 in the unrestricted portion of net position mainly resulting from the use of unrestricted cash and cash equivalent to fund capital projects.
-This was offset by an increase of \$20,475 in net investment in capital assets.
+2017 compared to 2016 Total net position increased by \$206 (0.1%) to \$305,418.
+The increase was primarily due to the increase of \$10,619 in net investment in capital assets.
+This was offset by a decrease of \$10,317 in the unrestricted portion of net position mainly resulting from the use of unrestricted cash and cash equivalent to fund capital projects.